 Or you can try combining whole wheat and all-purpose flour in 1:1 ratio and make namak pare.

 I have kept these simple by just adding ajwain (carom seeds).
 You can add roasted and crushed cumin or cumin powder.

 Some people add red chili powder or black pepper powder.
 If you like spicy version, then you can try adding it.
 These are called masala namak pare.

 Talking about variations, I have seen some people add crushed dry mint leaves (pudina) or dry fenugreek leaves (kasuri methi) to the dough.
 This will bring distinctive flavour in the recipe.

 Instead of deep frying, you can try baking these pare.
 Baked Namak Pare are popular these days.

 Sometimes, chaat masala is sprinkled over namak pare before serving.
 This is quite tempting and tasty.

 As we are talking about variations, with this same dough (skipping carom seeds) we make a sweet version of pare called Shakkar Pare.
 Shakkar Pare are nothing but sweet, crunchy and mini bite size variation of Namak Pare.

-This same dough of namak pare is cut into cashew shape and fried, then they are called Namkeen Kaju Namak Pare.
+The same dough of namak pare is cut into cashew shape and fried.
+Then these are called Namkeen Kaju Namak Pare or Namkeen Kaju Biscuits.

 Shelf Life of Namak Pare